 Have you ever been to Slovenia?
 Is it on your bucket list of places to visit?
 No?
 Well it actually should be.
 But you know what?
 It wasn’t on my bucket list either.
 Which is a shame, because Slovenia actually has a lot to offer.
+So let me tell you why you should add a week in Slovenia to your bucket list.

 As part of my work, I visited Slovenia last week.
 This was actually my second trip to Slovenia, I had already been to Ljubljana for one night back in October.
 But this time it was for the entire week and it would take me beyond the capital.